DSDP 367: Location

 The area was drilled from February 22 to March 1, 1975 by the ship Glomar Challenger before DSDP 368 was drilled.
 Its location was at 12°29.2'N and, 20°02.8'W and is located 370 km southwest of Dakar and 460 km southeast of Praia, Cape Verde and south of the Cape Verde Rise.
 The seabed is 4,768 meters deep.
 The drilling carried a total of 984.5 meters of sediment.

 Stratigraphy

-At the ocean floor and below consists of several layers including nannomarls (1), clays (2), multicolored silty clay (3), that level located 5,000 meters deep, below are black shales (4a and 4b) and nano-limestones (5a and 5b).
+At the ocean floor and below consists of several layers including nanomarls (1), clays (2), multicolored silty clay (3), that level located 5,000 meters deep, below are black shales (4a and 4b) and nano-limestones (5a and 5b).
 Below is the oceanic crust composing basalt (7) just below around 5,800 metres deep.

 The top part were formed during the Pleistocene and Miocene age, the second unit were formed during the Late Eocene age, the b subunit were also formed during the Late Paleocene age.
 The lower units were formed during the Valangian, Oxfordian and Kimmeridgian ages.